-- The term of the agreement extends from July 1, 2019 through June 30, 2022. - Salary in fiscal 2020 was \$500,000, with annual increases of \$25,000 in each of fiscal 2021 and 2022. - As under his previous employment agreement, the President has an annual incentive opportunity to earn an amount equal to 75% of salary by achieving target performance.
+- The term of the agreement extends from July 1, 2019 through June 30, 2022. - Salary in fiscal 2021 was \$525,000, with an annual increase of \$25,000 in fiscal 2022. - The President has an annual incentive opportunity to earn an amount equal to 75% of salary by achieving target performance.
 Performance is based partly on achieving a goal relating to pre-tax profits and partly based on other goals, with the nature of those other goals and the weighting of all goals set by the Compensation Committee.
 Achievement of 80% of the profits goal will result in payment of 25% of the payout set for achievement of the target profits goal.
-Payout levels may be varied in the discretion of the Committee, including in the event of partial achievement of the other goals or for achievement in excess of target levels with respect to any goal, but may not exceed 150% of the target payout.

-- Under the new employment agreement, upon signing, the President wasgranted stock options covering 50,000 shares of A-Mark common stock.
+Payout levels may be varied in the discretion of the Committee, including in the event of partial achievement of the other goals or for achievement in excess of target levels with respect to any goal, but payout under the formulaic annual incentive provisions of the employment agreement may not exceed 150% of the target payout. - Upon signing the employment agreement in August 2019, the President was granted stock options covering 50,000 shares of A-Mark common stock.
 The options are non-qualified stock options with a maximum term of ten years.
-One-half of the stock options have and exercise price of \$13.34 per share (the closing price per-share on the grant date), and one-half of the stock options have a premium exercise price of \$15.34 per share.
-The options vest 33.3% for each completed fiscal year of employment, subject to accelerated vesting in specified circumstances. - Under the new agreement, the President received a signing bonus of \$50,000 in August 2019. - Benefits under the new agreement are similar to those under Mr. Gjerdrum's previous employment agreement, consisting of medical insurance, disability insurance and other benefits made generally available to executives. - Payments and benefits upon termination of employment are the same as provided under the previous employment agreement, as discussed below.
+One-half of the stock options have an exercise price of \$10.34 per share (the closing price per-share on the grant date, as adjusted for special dividends paid in fiscal 2021), and one-half of the stock options have an exercise price of \$12.34 per share.
+The options vest 33.3% for each completed fiscal year of employment, subject to accelerated vesting in specified circumstances. - Benefits under the new agreement consist of medical insurance, disability insurance and other benefits made generally available to executives. - Payments and benefits upon termination of employment are discussed below.